-Bubonicon – Albuquerque: This annual Science Fiction & Fantasy Convention began in 1969 and is named for the bubonic plague that often sweeps across the state like a zombie virus (just kidding, but it is named for the plague that shows up in some parts of the state on occasion).
+Bubonicon—Albuquerque: This annual Science Fiction & Fantasy Convention began in 1969 and is named for the bubonic plague that shows up in some parts of the state on occasion.
 To help offset the connotations of the name, they adopted a cute mascot named Perry Rhodent.
-Attendance for the last five years has ranged between 640-980 at each convention.
+Attendance for the last five years has ranged from 750-980 at each convention.

-Waste Isolation Pilot Plant (WIPP) – Carlsbad: The United States’ only deep geologic repository for permanent disposal of a specific type of waste byproduct of the nation’s nuclear defense program.
+Waste Isolation Pilot Plant (WIPP)—Carlsbad: The only deep geologic repository in the United States for permanent disposal of a specific type of waste byproduct of the nation’s nuclear defense program.